 One of the major challenges faced by farmers concerns the input expenditure per hectare that requires farmers to provide proof of credit, despite their level of assets in comparison with the credit they are seeking.
 This means that high input spending can be linked to higher productivity and growth.

-For developing countries like Pakistan, the agricultural production is low and therefore, there is not enough income being generated by farmers.
+For developing countries like Pakistan, agricultural production is low and therefore, there is not enough income being generated by farmers.
 Credit agencies, such as ADB, are therefore crucial for improving agricultural practices, by allowing credit access in Pakistan for farmers that need to make use of their working capital, fixed capital and consumer goods.

 Ghalib Nishtar, the President of KMBL, said that finally having better credit access in Pakistan will “deepen the market penetration of KMBL into the rural economy” and increase openings of small businesses that are important for economic growth and prosperity.